zhenrong-wang/int-string-parser/README.md

-# Int-string-parser: A small practice to parse an ASCII string and extract 8-bit integer
+# Int-string-parser: A small practice to parse a string and extract an 8-bit integer

 # 1. Background

 Inspired by Professor Daniel Lemire's Twitter post.
 Check his Twitter @lemire

-Very useful to parse a complex string and extract integer strings among ASCII characters.
+The code here is very useful to parse a complex string and extract integer strings among ASCII characters.

 # 2. Brief Intro